LingQ Review 2025:Ultimate Language Learning Tool?

 lingq review -features

-The import option is simply mind-blowing and you have completely sold it to me in LingQ.
-I was able to import the electronic books in Spanish, French, and Chinese that I had in LingQ.
+The import option is simply mind-blowing, and you have completely sold it to me in LingQ.
+I was able to import the electronic books that I had in LingQ in Spanish, French, and Chinese.
 Now my studies and my reading are much more efficient.

 I will definitely buy a lot more material in digital format, as LingQ is available to me as a resource.